Pasyon: Pasyóng Genesís

 The most popular Tagalog version of the Pasyón today is the Casaysayan nang Pasiong Mahal ni Hesucristong Panginoon Natin na Sucat Ipag-alab nang Puso nang Sinomang Babasa (modern orthography: “Kasaysayan ng Pasyóng Mahál ni Hesukristong Panginoón Natin na Sukat Ipág-alab ng Pusò ng Sínumang Babasa”, "The Story of the Passion of Jesus Christ, Our Lord, which Rightly Shall Ignite the Heart of Whosoever Readeth").

 This version is also called the “Pasyóng Genesís” as the Genesis creation narrative immediately follows the prayer to the Blessed Virgin Mary and Trinitarian catechesis, and precedes the main section concerning the Life of Christ.
 Another name for this text is “Pasyóng Pilapil” after the foreword by [Rev.] Dr. Mariano Pilapil, found in the 1814 edition.
-The book's title page describes it as being commissioned by former Archbishop of Manila José Seguí, O.S.A., and former Augustinian provincial Fr Manuel Grijalvo, O.S.A., with corrections to the Latin terms and phrases done by a certain Fr Amador W. Cruz.
+The book's title page describes it as being commissioned by Archbishop of Manila José Seguí, O.S.A., and former Augustinian provincial Fr Manuel Grijalvo, O.S.A., with corrections to Latin terms and phrases done by a certain Fr Amador W. Cruz.

-A widely-circulated reprint of the Pasyóng Genesís is the 1949 edition, whose title begins with “Awit at Salaysay...” ("Song and Narrative") instead of “Casaysayan”, and was published by Ignacio Luna and Sons, Co. in Manila.
+A still widely-circulated reprint of the Pasyóng Genesís is its 1949 edition, whose title begins with “Awit at Salaysay...” ("Song and Narrative") instead of “Casaysayan”.
+It was published by Ignacio Luna and Sons, Co. in Manila.

 Devotional use

-The Pasyón is normally heard during Holy Week in the Philippines, where its recitation is known as the Pabása ("Reading").
-The rite can span one to several days, extending no later than Black Saturday.
-It is often ended on Good Friday at noon or before 3:00 PM PST (UTC+8) – the “ninth hour” of Jesus' death on the Cross according to the Gospels.
+The Pasyón is normally heard during Holy Week in the Philippines, where its recitation is known as the pabása ("reading").
+The rite can span one to several days, extending no later than Black Saturday, depending on the speed of the chanters.
+It is often concluded on Good Friday at noon or before 3:00 PM PST (UTC+8) – the “ninth hour” of Jesus' death on the Cross according to the Gospels.

-Readers chant the Pasyón from beginning to end uninterrupted; this non-stop recitation is done by devotees chanting in shifts.
-The chanters usually perform the rite as a panatà ("vow"), or votive offering in request, or as an ex voto in thanksgiving.
-Devotees are frequently older women and some men, but in recent years more younger Filipinos have shown interest in the custom.
+Devotees chant the Pasyón from beginning to end uninterrupted; this non-stop recitation is made possible by chanting in turns.
+Chanters usually perform this rite as a panatà ("vow"), or votive offering in request, or as an ex voto in thanksgiving.
+While chanters are frequently older women and some men, more younger Filipinos have lately shown interest in the devotion.